NoManNayeem/ApplePay_GMO_PG/START_HERE.md

 ### Step 1: Close ALL Browser Tabs

-Close any tabs with `10.10.10.127` or any other IP addresses.
+Close any tabs with `localhost` or any other IP addresses.
 We need fresh start.

 ### Step 2: Accept Backend Certificate